-Key Objective of Development Development Principles to support the protection and enhancement of the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Improve the Quality of Place Provide attractive and well integrated green networks close to existing and proposed communities Consider green (and blue) infrastructure elements early in the design process.
+Delivery Objective of Green Infrastructure Development Principles to Protect, Connect and Enhance the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Improve the Quality of PlaceProvide attractive and well integrated green networks close to existing and proposed communities Consider green (and blue) infrastructure elements early in the design process.
 Consider how the scheme will integrate with existing green network area assets.
 Explore opportunities to connect to the wider green network.
 Design should consider individual site attributes and reflect the local character.
 Provide a range of high quality places appropriate to identified local need in Local Community Plans.
-Green infrastructure design should aim to deliver on the number of qualities inherent to successful places recognised in Scottish Government Gl Guidance welcoming, distinctive, safe and pleasant, easy to move around.
-Lochee LCPP - Work with developer to bring forward a masterplan for the Western Gateway.
+Green infrastructure design should aim to deliver on the number of qualities inherent to successful places recognised in Scottish Government Gl Guidance - welcoming, distinctive, safe and pleasant, easy to move around.
+Lochee LCPP - • Work with developer to bring forward a masterplan for the Western Gateway.
 Green infrastructure is central to this process to ensure the Western Gateway integrates into the LCPP area and the wider City.
 Dundee Waterfront - new public green and blue space in the Central Waterfront Zone.
 Associated green infrastructure including tree planting, enhancing active travel routes to ensure connectivity to the wider network, SUDS, themed walks and interpretation.
 A new pedestrian bridge opened in June 2015 to connect the creative district at Seabraes and Perth Road to Riverside.
+Opportunity to enhance Green Connections in the Inner City.

-Key Objective of Development Development Principles to support the protection and enhancement of the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Enable Climate Change Adaptation and Mitigation Help the City adapt to flooding and extreme weather events Consider green infrastructure elements as an integral part of the design process including green roofs, green walls, tree planting, SUDS and rain gardens.
+Delivery Objective of Green Infrastructure Development Principles to Protect, Connect and Enhance the Dundee Green Network Green Infrastructure Actions identified in Local Community Plans 2012-2017 Green Infrastructure Projects in the City Enable Climate Change Adaptation and MitigationHelp the City adapt to flooding and extreme weather events Consider green infrastructure elements as an integral part of the design process including green roofs, green walls, tree planting, SUDS and rain gardens.
 SUDS ponds and wetlands should be designed to respond to site topography, character and scale in accordance with best practice outlined in Dundee City Council SUDS Guidance.
 SUDS design should encourage biodiversity and create a positive landscape setting for communities.
-RSPB SUDS Guidance.
-Flood protection measures along Dundee's coastline revealed as part of a major consultation exercise (January 2015) before a formal planning application is submitted later in 2015.
+RSPB and the Wildfowl and Wetlands Trust Guidance on SUDS.
 Localised flooding issues along Dighty and Fithie Burn - partnership approach to solutions being explored by City Engineers, Angus Council and SEPA.
 City Engineers complete body of water assessments/clearance & repair works to reduce risk of flooding.
 City Engineers preparing a Local Flood Risk Management Plan for the City.
 Physical works may include natural flood management.